 Additional Counseling Careers and Licenses in Washington DC

 The pathway to a counseling license and a counseling career will vary depending on the area of counseling you’d like to practice.
 Below you will find additional information on other common counseling licenses in Washington DC: marriage and family therapist, school counselor, and addiction counselor.

 Marriage and Family Therapist (MFT)

-The Washington DC Board of Marriage and Family Therapy issues licenses for Marriage and Family Therapists (MFTs) in the state.
-Prospective MFTs must have a 60-credit master’s degree in marriage and family therapy or a related field accredited by COAMFTE.
-The application package, checklist, and supplemental information form are available to download online.
+The Washington DC Board of Marriage and Family Therapy (the Board) issues licenses for Marriage and Family Therapists (MFTs) in the state.
+Prospective MFTs must have a 60-credit master’s degree or higher in marriage and family therapy or a related field accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
+The application checklist and supplemental information form are available online.
 In Washington DC, MFTs use psychotherapy and counseling techniques and methods to help clients with mental, emotional, and behavioral issues impacting interpersonal, marital, or family systems in their lives.
 The steps to MFT licensure are:

 - Complete a fingerprint and criminal background check.

 - Take and pass the Marital and Family Therapy (MFT) National Examination from the Association of Marital and Family Therapy Regulatory Boards (AMFTRB).